Matthew Barney

-Early life
+Early life, family and education

-Matthew Barney was born March 25, 1967, as the younger of two children in San Francisco, California, where he lived until he was 7.
-He lived in Boise, Idaho from 1973 to 1985, where his father got a job administering a catering service at Boise State University and where he attended elementary, middle, and high school.
-His parents divorced and his mother, an abstract painter, moved to New York City, where he would frequently visit.
+Matthew Barney was born March 25, 1967, as the younger of two children in San Francisco, California, where he lived until he was seven years old.
+He resided in Boise, Idaho from 1973 to 1985, where his father got a job administering a catering service at Boise State University and where he attended elementary, middle, and high school.
+His parents divorced, and his mother, an abstract painter, relocated to New York City, where he would frequently visit.
 It was there where he was first introduced to the art scene.

-Barney was recruited by Yale University in 1985 to play football and planned to go into pre-med, but he also intended to study art.
+Barney was recruited by Yale University in 1985 to play football; planned to study pre-med, but he also intended to study art.
 In 1989, he graduated from Yale.
 His earliest works, created at Yale, were staged at the university's Payne Whitney Gymnasium.

 Career

 In the 1990s, Barney moved to New York, where he worked as a catalog model, a career that helped him finance his early work as an artist.
-In 2002, Barney had a daughter with his then partner, the singer Björk, with whom he lived in a penthouse co-op in Brooklyn Heights.
-By September 2013, Barney and Björk were no longer a couple; Björk chronicled the breakup in her 2015 album Vulnicura.